 G62b.
-HELP FROM OTHERS: These questions cover financial help given to any 2008 FU member, not just Head.
-Include both regular and irregular amounts from unrelated individuals outside the FU.
+HELP FROM OTHERS: These questions cover financial help given to Wife/"Wife".
+Include both regular and irregular amounts, from unrelated individuals outside the FU.

 Include gifts of cash, but not the value of non-monetary gifts.
-An F2 note indicating regular or irregular receipt, several times or one time, would be appreciated.
+An [F2] NOTE indicating regular or irregular receipt, several times or one time, would be appreciated.